smart-data-lake/smart-data-lake/docs/getting-started/setup.md

 To run this tutorial you just need two things:

 - [Docker](https://www.docker.com/get-started), including docker-compose.
-If you use Windows, please read our note on [Docker for Windows](troubleshooting/docker-on-windows.md),
+If you use Windows, you might want to use [podman as an alternative to docker](troubleshooting/docker-on-windows.md).
 - The [source code of the example](https://github.com/smart-data-lake/getting-started).

 ## Build Spark docker image